 Surely, it must be that simple!
 Obese people habitually under-report calories; ergo, which why they fail their diets.
 It’s not metabolism to blame–but rather underreporting intake.
 Case closed?
 Or maybe it’s possible for both these things to be true: That a lot of obese or formerly obese people have impaired metabolisms and are under-reporting food.

 The thing is, contrary to Dr. Hall and others who sing the praises of this study as settling the matter, the study does not actually exonerate the role of metabolism.
 This is because the control group are other obese people.
 Yes, this is a huge detail that is overlooked.
-The study instead shows that this tiny subset of obese dieters were consuming more calories compared to more successful dieters, but this does not disprove that the control group doesn’t have a slow metabolism, as the control group are also obese people.
+The study instead showed that these 10 unsuccessful dieters were consuming more calories compared to the control group.
+But this is insufficient to rule out metabolism, as the control group are also obese people.
+It’s possible both groups have impaired metabolisms.

 From the study: